nilanshu96/react-hooks-tutorial/README.md

 ### The place where useState shines

 useState can be used to construct **custom hooks** which can be used anywhere independent of the component.
 Take a look at [App.js](./src/App.js).
 Here we make use of the custom hook useForm to keep track of the email and password state.
 The useForm can now be used for any form in any component.
 A good alternative to using a custom Form parent class.

+### More info on using initializer function in useState
+* useState can be called in two ways: `useState(initialValue)` or `useState(() => initialValue)`.
+The second way is called lazy initialization.
+* The argument passed to useState is the initial state.
+This value initializes the state in the first render but is regarded in subsequent renders.
+* If the initialValue needs to be computed using a function, using `useState(func())` can cause unwanted use of resources
+* This is because even though the value will be disregarded in subsequent renders, func will still be called in each rerender
+* So to avoid this use `useState(() => func(params))` if func requires params or use `useState(func)` if the function func doesn't require any params
+* This way the function func will only be called once in the initial render